Tenby Harbour evening 100-drone display abandoned at last minute

-The planned drone display over Tenby Harbour this evening, Tuesday August 1, was abandoned just minutes before take-off.
+The planned drone display over Tenby Harbour yesterday evening, Tuesday August 1, was abandoned just minutes before take-off.

 One hundred drones were due to fly over the iconic location at 9.30pm.

-The ten-minute dislay was to capture content for an upcoming public safety campaign by the Ministry of Defence.
+The ten-minute display was to capture content for an upcoming public safety campaign by the Ministry of Defence.

 The MoD's Respect the Range campaign urges the public to keep safe when accessing military training areas.